MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/understand-the-deployment-process.md

 ## Folders in deployment pipelines (preview)

-When you deploy content from a workspace that has folders, the folder hierarchy is automatically applied to the deployed items in the target stage.
-Learn more on [Deployment pipelines](get-started-with-deployment-pipelines.md).
+[Folders]() in a workspace enable users to efficiently organize and manage workspace items in a familiar way.

-### Folder representation
+When you deploy content that contains folders to a different stage, the folder hierarchy of the applied items is automatically applied.

-Since a deployment is of items only, workspace content is shown as a flat list of its items (only the supported ones), and an item’s full path is shown when hovering over its name on the list.
+### Folders representation

-Folders can be seen and managed only on the workspace page.
+Since a deployment is of items only, workspace content is shown in Deployment pipelines as a flat list of items.
+An item’s full path is shown when hovering over its name on the list.
 In Deployment pipelines, folders are considered part of an item’s name (an item name includes its full path).
-When an item is deployed, and its path is changed (moved from folder A to folder B, for example), then Deployment pipelines applies this change to its paired item in the next stage - the paired item will be moved as well to folder B. If folder B does not exist in the target stage, it will be created in its workspace first.
+When an item is deployed, after its path was changed (moved from folder A to folder B, for example), then Deployment pipelines applies this change to its paired item during deployment - the paired item will be moved as well to folder B. If folder B doesn't exist in the stage we're deploying to, it will be created in its workspace first.
+Folders can be seen and managed only on the workspace page.

 :::image type="content" source="media/understand-the-deployment-process/folder-path.png" alt-text="Screenshot showing the ful pathname of an item inside a folder.
 The name includes the name of the folder.":::

-### Identify moved items
+### Identify items that were moved to different folders

 Since folders are considered part of the item’s name, items moved into a different folder in the workspace, are identified on Deployment pipelines page as *Different* in *Compare* mode.
-Moreover, the option next to the label to open a *Change review* window which presents the schema changes, is disabled, and hovering over it shows a note saying the change is a *settings* change (like *rename*).
-That is because compared to their paired items on the next stage, the change is yet to be deployed.
+Moreover, unless there is also a schema change, the option next to the label to open a *Change review* window which presents the schema changes, is disabled.
+Hovering over it shows a note saying the change is a *settings* change (like *rename*).
+This is because compared to their paired items on the source stage, the change is not yet deployed.

 :::image type="content" source="media/understand-the-deployment-process/moved-folder-item.png" alt-text="Screenshot showing the compare changes screen of with an item in one stage that was moved to a different folder.":::